Thailand decided to ban pork exports for 3 months to reduce pressure on rising prices as production decreased.

-Price of Thai pigs quickly increased in the last few months because of higher swine production costs and diseases disseminating farms.
-Authorities hope the ban would help domestic supply and smooth the inflation.
+The price of Thai pigs quickly increased in the last few months because of higher swine production costs and diseases disseminating farms.
+Authorities hope the ban would help domestic supply and smooth inflation.

 Overall, inflation in Thailand is moderate, at 1.5% in 2021 according to official data, despite somehow higher rates for some food.
 The International Monetary Fund reports a 0.9% inflation for the year, and even deflation in 2020 for Thailand.

 But the African swine fever caused important deaths among pigs and piglets in Thailand and neighboring countries recently.
 The Porcine Reproductive and Respiratory Syndrome has also affected the country’s production since 2020.

 Pork has become 40% to 67% more expensive since May when prices started to increase according to the Bangkok Post.

 Demand during end-of-year festivities remained high and is expected to continue with the Chinese new year period in February.